 Maybank, headquartered in Malaysia, is one of the largest bank in Southeast Asia.
 Its operation is focusing in Malaysia, Singapore, and Indonesia.
-PT SMI and Maybank Indonesia signed a USD loan facility agreement in 2018, which also includes a sharia hedging facility.
+PT SMI and Maybank Indonesia signed the first loan facility agreement in 2018, and signed another facility in 2020.

 MUFG Bank, Ltd is Japan’s largest bank and one of the world’s largest.
-PT SMI and MUFG Bank, Ltd signed a USD loan facility and a structured JPY loan facility in 2018 to support PT SMI’s infrastructure project financing.
-The first loan facility signed with MUFG Bank, Ltd was in 2016.
+PT SMI and MUFG Bank, Ltd signed the first loan facility in 2016.
+Since then, MUFG Bank has been actively supporting PT SMI’s business activity.

 Permata Bank is one of the biggest private banks in Indonesia.
 PT SMI and Permata Bank signed the first cooperation in June 2020.
 The IDR loan facility given is intended to support PT SMI’s financing activities.

 United Overseas Bank is one of the largest bank in Southeast Asia, with more than 500 offices across 19 countries.
 PT SMI and UOB Indonesia signed USD loan facilities in 2017 and 2018 and an IDR revolving credit facility in 2018.